The tests you must arrange for bovine TB, what happens if your cattle test positive, when cattle must be slaughtered, and compensation.

-- check if your animals may have had contact with local herds
+- check if your animals have had contact with neighbouring herds, including non-bovine animals

 - check if there are other TB susceptible species on the premises and whether they need to be tested

-The inspector or vet will also advise you on how to:
+The inspector or vet will also advise you how to:

-- minimise the consequences of the TB outbreak for public health
+- minimise the consequences of the TB breakdown for public health

 - minimise the impact of the movement restrictions on your business

 - apply for movement licences and explain what cattle movements may be approved

 When a vet or inspector visits to investigate a TB breakdown, you should have the following ready:

 - livestock movement records that haven’t been recorded on the cattle tracing system, from at least 2 months before your last clear TB test